Wondering How to Give Well? Hint: Until It Helps

 One of the first questions that come to mind when you read Grant’s work is, “If Givers are at the very top and bottom of the success ladder, what propels similar personalities to very different fates?”
 Grant says it comes down to an analysis—and awareness—of your own habits.

-Good time management.
-“Successful Givers are the ones who block off windows in their schedules to get their own work done,” he says.
+“Successful Givers are the ones who block off windows in their schedules to get their own work done,” Grant says.
 “So you say, ‘Look, I’m going to dedicate time to helping other people, but I’m not going to allow that to compromise my own goals and ambitions.’
 The Failure Giver drops everything whenever someone comes looking for support or assistance.”

-The most interesting things about Grant’s book, Give and Take, are the anecdotes about Givers, Takers and Matchers.
+The most interesting things about Grant’s book are the anecdotes about Givers, Takers and Matchers.
 There is one tale, however, that didn’t make it into the book that he wishes had.
 It crystalizes how Givers—especially a collective of Givers—can deliver transformative productivity.

-“A couple of years ago, this quantitative trader [who uses math and data to evaluate market opportunities] posted a want ad for a job,” Grant says.
+“A couple of years ago, this quantitative trader posted a ‘want’ ad for a job,” Grant says.
 “It said he was looking for somebody with a giving personality.
 Nineteen people applied for the job.
 So he invites them all for an interview—all for the same time.
 So 19 people show up at his office and they’re like, ‘What are we doing here?’
 The trader says, ‘I’m looking to hire someone with a giving personality.
 You’re all looking for jobs, so what I’d like you all to do is help each other get jobs.
 I will hire the person who is best at helping everyone else get a job.’”

 So as not to give all the ink to the Givers, what about the others?
 If you’re a motivated Giver, at some point (and perhaps even today), you’ll have to work with one or more Takers.
 We all know some.
 How can Givers ensure that something productive comes of it?

-Try strategic misdirection.
 Or, as Grant puts it, “Sic a Taker on another Taker.”
 The trick here is that your Taker has to be loyal to you or the organization.
-“Appealing to the Taker’s self-interest is a pretty reasonable place to start.”
+“Appealing to the Taker’s self-interest is a pretty reasonable place to start,” he says.